saraswat2385/assignment/README.md

 ![screenshot of Jenkins pipeline](images/build_pipeline.png)

-### Build/Run for developer machine
+### Build/Run for the developer machine

 Developers can use gradle docker plugin to create docker images on local and test their code on local with docker.

 ### Running Application on UAT

-For running application on UAT we can use docker swarm ([Compose file](docker-swarm/docker-compose.yaml) for same is also part of project)
+For running application on UAT we can use docker swarm ([Compose file](docker-swarm/docker-compose.yaml) for same is also part of the project)

 ```
 cd docker-swarm